Computing Curriculum Intent

-Research together - you can ether choose a topic they are learning about at school or one they are interested in to research with.
+- Research together - you can either choose a topic they are learning about at school or one they are interested in to research.
 Together decide how reliable you think each website is - does the information appear anywhere else?
 Who created the website?
 Discuss the ranking - why does the search engine rank some at the top and some further down?

-Help support their homework using technology - Maths skills to practice?
+- Help support their homework using technology - Maths skills to practise?
 Why not help them create a how-to video demonstrating the skill.
 This could then be uploaded to your child's Google Classroom.

 - Communicate with the family - keep in touch with family members by composing emails together or using services such as Zoom to make video calls.
 Discuss how useful these tools are when used responsibly.
 You could also use Google Maps or Google Earth to find out more about where your family member lives.